 The best time is early!
 Gates open 5:30 PM / Showtime 7 PM.
 Admission lines may form as early as 6 PM - an hour before showtime.

 Reminder - we have a lot more for you to check-out before showtime at The Hood Mansion.
-Beginning at 5:30 PM every Friday, enjoy scrumptous favorites from the TIPS Tri-Tips Trolley menu.
-You must stop by and say hello to our friends at Rainy Day Chocolates - try the best chocolate truffles in Sonoma County!
-And, of course, Funky Fridays shirts, hats and souvenir shopping is a must.
+Beginning at 5:30 PM every Friday, enjoy scrumptous favorites from Picazo Cafe Food Truck, Tips Tri-Tip Trolley, and Rainy Day Chocolates.
+And, of course, Funky Fridays shirts and hats shopping is a must.

-So come out early, pick a spot for your chairs or blanket, then take a short walk around the premises before showtime!
+So come out early - pick a spot for your chairs or blanket, visit with friends and take a stroll around this historical landmark before showtime!

 YES!
 We have a 'Square' Station on site for your convenience.
-Any of our friendly volunteers will point you in the right direction!
+Just ask any of our friendly volunteers and they will point you in the right direction!

 Bring your own low-back chair or blanket for sitting on the lawn.
 There are no benches or chairs available @ The Hood.
 No umbrellas.
 High-back chairs must be placed on the perimeter of the seating area.
 Courtesy rule applies - if you are blocking someone's view, you may be asked to relocate by a crowd control supervisor.

-From Santa Rosa: Take Highway 12 East to the traffic light at Pythian Road.
+Take Highway 12 East to the traffic light at Pythian Road.
 Turn left and go past the entrance to St. Francis Winery.
-Continue straight ahead, follow and make slight curve to the left, then make an immediate right turn on Casa Manana road.
+Continue straight ahead, follow and make slight curve to the left, then make an immediate right turn on Casa Manana Road.
 Parking lot up ahead a short distance on the left.
-Show starts at 7 PM prompt!

-From Sonoma: Take Highway 12 West to the traffic light at Pythian Road.
+Take Highway 12 West to the traffic light at Pythian Road.
 Turn right and go past the entrance to St. Francis Winery.
-Continue straight ahead, follow and make slight curve to the left, then make an immediate right turn on Casa Manana road.
+Continue straight ahead, follow and make slight curve to the left, then make an immediate right turn on Casa Manana Road.
 Parking lot up ahead a short distance on the left.
-Show starts at 7 PM prompt!

 Yes.
 During the summer, ask any Funky Fridays volunteer where the office is located at the event to check for lost items.
 After hours, make inquiries about lost items by either emailing firstname.lastname@example.org or calling 707.833.6288.
 Valuables will be held throughout the summer months and then given to a local charity.
 Funky Fridays will not be held liable for any unclaimed items.